phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Globals termination: GSHUTDOWN()
 --------------------------------

-This hook is called everytime a thread dies from the Threading library.
+This hook is called every time a thread dies from the Threading library.
 If you use processes as multi-processing facility, this function is called only once, as part of PHP shutdown (during ``MSHUTDOWN()``).

 Not providing too many details here, you simply should de-initialize your globals here, usually you have nothing to do,